ZhenyingZhu/StudyNotes/Cloud_Azure.md

 [Gaming on Azure](https://www.youtube.com/watch?v=UbB5YzzxvWc&list=WL&index=56)

 - ARM template: <https://github.com/theonemule/azure-gaming-pc>
-- The SKU is GPU purpose SKU.
-Not available in all regions.
+- The SKU N series is GPU purpose SKU.
+Not available in any US regions.
+- The image, AZ and security type can make a difference if the subscription should need to remove the spending limit.

 ## Temp